johngrantdev/personal-site/README.md

 eg. `docker build -t personal-site . --network=host`
 1. Next run `docker-compose up`

-That's it!
-The Docker instance will help you get up and running quickly while also standardizing the development environment across your teams.

 #### Todo :
 - Contact form
 - Allow sending out email to a specified person with a link with an attached auth token.
 The authorized user will then have access to any project work that I don't want to make public (ie. full projects or some process work or sketches within a project).